 Listed below are inspections and services which should be performed at least twice a year (for instance, each spring and fall).
-You should let your GM dealer's service department or other qualified service center do these jobs.
+You should let your GM retailer's service department or other qualified service center do these jobs.
 Make sure any necessary repairs are completed at once.

-Proper procedures to perform these services may be found in a service manual.
+Proper procedures to perform these services may be found in an Oldsmobile Service Manual.
 See "Service and Owner Publications" in the Index.